psy0rz/zfs_autobackup/README.md

 ## Features

 * Works across operating systems: Tested with **Linux**, **FreeBSD/FreeNAS** and **SmartOS**.
 * Low learning curve: no complex daemons or services, no additional software or networking needed.
-(Only read this page)
 * Plays nicely with existing replication systems.
 (Like Proxmox HA)
 * Automatically selects filesystems to backup by looking at a simple ZFS property.
 * Creates consistent snapshots. (takes all snapshots at once, atomicly.)